qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   * Point

 ``Output geometry has z dimension`` [boolean]
-  Choose if the output geometry should have the z dimension
+  Choose if the output geometry should have the z dimension.

   Default: *False*

 ``Output geometry has m dimension`` [boolean]
-  Choose if the output geometry should have the m dimension
+  Choose if the output geometry should have the m dimension.

   Default: *False*

 ``Geometry expression`` [expression]
   Add the geometry expression you want to use.
-You can use the button to open the Expression Dialog: the dialog has a lists of all the usable expression together with their help and guide
+You can use the button to open the Expression Dialog: the dialog has a lists of all the usable expression together with their help and guide.

   Default: *$geometry*

 ``Modified geometry`` [vector: any]
-  Vector layer resulting from the expression added
+  Vector layer resulting from the expression added.

 .. _qgiskeepnbiggestparts: